-Sexual harassment is a form of sex discrimination, which is a violation of Title VII of the Civil Rights Act of 1964.
+Sexual harassment is a form of sex based discrimination, which is a violation of Title VII of the Civil Rights Act of 1964.
 The U.S. Equal Employment Opportunity Commission defines sexual harassment as unwelcome sexual advances, requests for sexual favors and other verbal or physical harassment of a sexual nature.
 Sexual harassment does not have to be of a sexual nature.
 It could also include offensive remarks about a person's sex.

 While the law doesn't necessarily prohibit simple teasing, offhand comments or isolated incidents that are not serious, harassment is illegal when it is so frequent and severe that is creates a workplace that is hostile, offensive or intimidating, or when it results in a negative employment decision such as the victim being fired or demoted.
 A harasser may be the victim's supervisor, a supervisor in another area, a co-worker or someone who is not an employee such as a client or customer.